weetabix-su/renpsp-dev/README.md

 	LuaPlayer 0.20 exists on PSP 1.50 too

 # Start on cracked PSP as homebrew:
-    put everything in ms0:/PSP/GAME5xx/
+    put everything in ms0:/PSP/GAME/
-    rename EBOOT_LPE.PBP to EBOOT.PBP to use Lua Player Euphoria v8 rename EBOOT_LPP.PBP to EBOOT.PBP to use Lua Player Plus rev163 tested at PSP FAT with 5.00 M33-3
+    rename EBOOT_LPE.PBP to EBOOT.PBP to use Lua Player Euphoria v8 rename EBOOT_LPP.PBP to EBOOT.PBP to use Lua Player Plus rev163 tested at PSP FAT with 5.00 M33-3 and 6.60 ME

 ## FEATURES:
 + Support for .rpy scripts, image formats (JPEG, PNG, BMP), audio formats (WAV, MP3, OGG Vorbis, Atrac3)